 Subscribe to my newsletter and download the pattern for this house and many other free patterns from my Paper Glitter Glue Library.

-One of my online buddies has numerous written and video tutorials on using the Cricut.
-You can find lots of great information on Jennifer’s website – JenniferMaker.com.
+One of my online friends has numerous written and video tutorials on using the Cricut.
+You can find lots of great information on Jennifer's website - JenniferMaker.com.

 Let me know if you have any questions.
-Email me at Lucy@paperglitterglue.com.
+And remember that you can email me anytime for any questions at [email protected].

 Thank you for reading.